evanaImport Intelligence

 No physical documents required.

 CBP entry data is electronic.
-Whether you provide your own download or grant us direct portal access, we have everything needed to build and file your PSC claim.
-You don't need to dig up old invoices or contact your freight broker.
+Whether you provide your own download or grant us direct portal access, we have everything needed to analyze your IEEPA exposure and prepare your claim as soon as the refund process is formalized.

-CBP refund claims require precise HTS codes, entry numbers, and commercial invoices.
-Our team handles every document so you don't have to learn a new system.
+Navigating CBP processes requires precise HTS codes, entry numbers, and clean documentation.
+Our team handles this every day so you don't have to learn a new system.

 Performance-Based Pricing